 As someone who has run photo tours and workshops for many years, I have seen and heard all manner of experiences from guests.
 Some have told me of the lack of teaching from their instructors whose sole focus was their own photos.
 Others have talked about more serious incidents.
 But don’t worry there are plenty of tour operators who run fantastic workshops and tours that will not only help you become a better photographer but also mean you have a great time as well.
 Just always make sure you do your research and choose the best option, not the cheapest.

-Article and images are subject to copyright.
-Words and photos by Kav Dadfar.
-Copying or re-posting of photos or article elsewhere is strictly forbidden.
+5 Things To Know Before You Book A Photo Tour article is subject to copyright.
+Words and photos by Kav Dadfar (That Wild Idea).
+Copying or reposting of photos or the article elsewhere is strictly forbidden.